 Students who do not have laptops or have an emergency need for a laptop may reserve one by contacting Vicki Lill.
 The library has a limited number of laptops available for check out.
 You will pick up your laptop just prior to your exam from the IT Department located in Room 170 in the library and return it to Vicki Lill following your exam.
 Students who have laptops may not use one of the library laptops for an exam.

 For exams on Exam 4, you will log in with your exam number.
 When we print your exam answer, the software will automatically add a header with your exam number, course name, professor’s name and page number on each page and you do not need to worry about typing that as part of your answer.
 If you are not using Exam 4 (e.g., for a take home exam or pursuant to a professor’s instructions), you must set up headers and footers with your exam number, the name of the class and your professor’s name.
 This information must be included for take-home exams which are typed if Exam 4 is not being used.
 If you are writing your exam, put your exam number, the course name and the professor’s name on all bluebooks.
 For computer-graded answer sheets, instructions will be provided with the exam for putting your exam number on the answer sheet.
-Some professors will require you to put your exam number on the exam and/or each page of the exam.
+Put your exam number on the top of the exam and, if required, on each page of the exam.
 DO NOT PUT YOUR NAME ON ANYTHING.

 All exams are handed out in envelopes by exam number.